 Key Performance Indicators

-Ichigo aims to maximize shareholder value through a significant increase in EPS, as set out in our "Power Up 2019" Mid-Term Business Plan.
-The key performance indicators that guide our efforts to fully achieve our Mid-Term Plan are as follows:
+Ichigo aims to maximize shareholder value through a significant increase in EPS.
+The key performance indicators that guide our efforts are as follows:

 EPS is an important metric that reflects corporate profitability for shareholders.
 It is used in the denominator of the price-earning ratio (PER).
 When a company's PER reaches a certain level, an increase in EPS becomes a key driver of share prices, thus contributing to improved shareholder value.